Do you have worn or weakened teeth? Does your tooth need extra support after your root canal treatment?

 A dental crown may be the solution for your needs.
 Dental crowns are porcelain ceramic or metal caps that completely cover a tooth or dental implant.
 Dental crowns may also be used for cosmetic dental work if your teeth are not strong enough for thinner veneers.

 The dentists at Williamsburg Dental offer restorative dental care to patients with dental crown treatment in Broomall, PA.
+We also provide dental crowns to patients in Havertown, PA.
 Our team uses porcelain ceramic crowns because they look and feel natural.
 These crowns also provide strength and improved aesthetics to broken, worn, and stained teeth.

 It only takes two visits to our office for you to receive your new custom dental crowns.
 First, we will prepare your tooth or teeth for the crowns by reshaping them.
 Then, we will take a dental impression of the teeth.